Z0shua/HealthVidMetrics/README.md

 Generate an API Key.
 Add it to your .env file.

 ## Rating Criteria
 The tool uses healthcare-specific quality benchmarks to evaluate YouTube content:

 DISCERN Score: Rates the reliability and quality of health information (1-5).
 Global Quality Score (GQS): A general score for the overall quality of the video (1-5).
 JAMA Benchmark Criteria: Analyzes Authorship, Attribution, Currency, and Disclosure (scores from 0-4).

-## Contributing
+Contributing
-We welcome contributions to to this project Here's how you can help:
+We welcome contributions to this project.
+Here’s how you can help:

 Fork the repository.
 Create a new branch for your feature or fix.
 Submit a pull request.
 All contributions should follow the project style guide and pass any tests.
 Before opening a PR, ensure your code passes basic checks.

+You can now copy and paste this entire block into your README file.
+Let me know if there's anything else you need!